harrystech/arthur-redshift-etl/log_processing/README.md

 ```
 Replace the IP address with your actual office IP address.

-If you need to update the stack, modify this line appropriately:
+If you need to update the stack, e.g. to update the Lambda handler, modify this line appropriately:
 ```shell
 ../cloudformation/do_cloudformation.sh update dw_es_domain dev DomainName=UsePreviousValue \
     CodeS3Bucket=UsePreviousValue CodeS3Key=UsePreviousValue \